What do you want to share with students?

 Accountability to the timeline - advise when to pivot from researching to communication of results and building a strong presentation.

+Students want constructive criticism.
 Send specific questions related to the project, not just "how's it going".

-Mentor can help set the pace of the conversation.
+Mentors can help set the pace of the conversation.

 When you have questions, comments, or need some help, there is a strong network here to support you!